Alvis-Q-1999/multi-drone-quiz/README.md

 # multi-drone-quiz
-This program chose calculate along columns first, then calculate along rows.
+This program chose to calculate along columns first, then calculate along rows.
 The results should be the same in reverse.

 ## Compute vertical distance